-Sequence timing is controlled through RX_WAIT[2:0] AND CS_WAIT[3:0] in the SEQUENCING register.
+Sequence timing is controlled through RX_WAIT[2:0] and CS_WAIT[3:0] in the SEQUENCING register.

 VCO and PLL calibration can also be done automatically as a part of the sequence.
 This is controlled through SEQ_CAL[1:0] in the MAIN register.
 Calibration can be done every time, every 16th sequence, every 256th sequence, or never.
-See Section 5.22.1 description for details.
+See the register description for details.
 A description of when to do, and how the VCO and PLL self-calibration is done, is given in Section 5.12.2.